DaisyEverard/Code-Quiz/Instructions.md

 The quiz should end when the timer reaches 0. -->

 The quiz should end when all questions are answered

-  only allow one submittion of highscore

-  timer going below 0

   sound effects?

+  add next question feature, instead of fiveSecond

 ## Mock-Up